tomjoht/documentation-theme-jekyll/doc_help_api.md

 In this demo, the popovers pull in and display content from the information in an external tooltips.json file located on a different host.

+Instead of tooltip popovers, you could also print content directly to the page.
+Basically whatever you can stuff into a JSON file, developers can integrate it onto a page.

 ## Diagram overview

 Here's a diagram showing the basic idea of the help API: